cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 ▶ **[View code](https://github.com/cjolowicz/docker-incremental-build-example/commit/ca1c97a)**

-Each image still contains the entire codebase, all the build artifacts produced from it, and the complete build toolchain:
+One problem you encounter when writing Dockerfiles for a monolithic codebase is the size of the Docker images resulting from it.
+Each image contains the entire source and build trees, including a heap of unrelated build artifacts, as well as the complete build toolchain.
+You can verify this for your example codebase:

 ```sh
 $ docker image ls --format="table {{.Repository}}\t{{.Size}}"